Kalatpadai: Plot

 Ram (Jai) is a carefree and jobless young man who mostly hangs out with his seven friends.
-They spent much of their time smoking cigarettes and teasing everybody, with not much thought about their future.
-One day, Ram meets his best friend Sridhar (Arun) in his house and encounters his soft-spoken sister Priya (Vidhya Venkatesh).
-Thereafter, Ram comes across Priya on multiple occasions, they eventually fall in love with each other and ends up dating.
+They spend much of their time smoking cigarettes and teasing everyone, not thinking much about their future.
+One day, Ram meets his best friend Sridhar (Arun) at his house and encounters his soft-spoken sister Priya (Vidhya Venkatesh).
+Thereafter, Ram comes across Priya on multiple occasions.
+They eventually fall in love and end up dating.
 Thus, he distances himself from his friends' outings.
 He even reveals his love to three of his friends.
 When Sridhar and his family find out about their love affair, they ask Priya to forget him straight away.
-Being from an orthodox Hindu Brahmin family, they could not accept because Ram was from another caste.
-Sridhar then has a fight with Ram for dating his sister and misusing his friendship.
-The group of friends split up into two groups: the first group supported Ram and knew about his love before, while the second one supported Sridhar and knows about his love just now.
-Sridhar even beats up his sister at home for dating his friend, and her family starts to be very strict with her.
+Being from an orthodox Hindu Brahmin family, they could not accept it because Ram was from another caste.
+Sridhar then fights with Ram for dating his sister and misusing his friendship.
+The group of friends splits into two groups: the first supports Ram and knows about his love before, while the second supports Sridhar and knows about his love now.
+Sridhar even beats up his sister at home for dating his friend, and her family becomes very strict with her.
 Later, Priya convinces Ram's friends to support their love.
-Ram and Priya had no other choice but to get married, in a hurry, at the registrar office with the help of Ram's parents and friends.
-After the secret marriage, Ram's father Janakiraman (Radha Ravi) advises him to first find a job and then they will start their married life.
+Ram and Priya have no choice but to get married in a hurry at the registrar's office with the help of Ram's parents and friends.
+After the secret marriage, Ram's father Janakiraman (Radha Ravi) advises him to find a job first, and then they will start their married life.
 The two families then decide to settle the problem once and for all.
 The film ends with Ram and Priya getting married as per the customs and with the blessings of both families.